 On average, Australians purchase 27kg of new textiles each year and then discard around 23kg into landfill — annually.

-Building on our ethos to create sustainable outdoors clothing with minimal environmental impact and a positive societal change through transparency, we’ve teamed up with textile recyclers UPPAREL to make it easy for you to reduce your impact and minimise what you’re putting into landfill.
+Building on our ethos to minimise waste as well as continue our commitment to a more sustainable industry, we’ve teamed up with textile recyclers UPPAREL to make it easy for you to have an immediate impact on textile landfill.

 1. Register for collection.

 Go online and book your collection.
-You can send 10kg for just $25.
-We’ll send you a $25 voucher to redeem on full-price product at Team Timbuktu.
+You can send us 10kg of your old textiles for only $35.
+We’ll send you a $25 voucher to redeem on full-price product at Lois Hazel.

 2. Gather up your unwanted items.